Tips for planting lavender

 Key tips to remember before planting out your lavender:

 Once you’ve chosen your location you’re ready to plant!
-Our next blog post will walk you through how to plant your lavender.
+Next up: check out our blog post on how and why you should prune young lavender plants.

 pssssst – Thanks for reading our blog!
 Curious about our natural lavender bath & body products?
 Enter code ehma3jd6 at checkout for 5% off your next bath & body order at our online store!